pini86/remote-control/README.md

 npm start
 ```

-By default app use port 8080.
-You can change port in .env file (before rename it from env.example).

 ## How to use

 Use frontend for testing from [here](https://github.com/rolling-scopes-school/remote-control)

 Clone/download it and open http://localhost:8181/ to get user interface.

 By default app use port 8080.
-You can change port in .env file.
+You can change port in .env file (before rename it from env.example).

 ## Warning!